 Gen Y (a/k/a the Millennial Generation), is known, among other things, for an authority-be-damned approach to the workplace.
-Having be raised by late-Boomer(or “Helicopter”) parents, the “Y” Generation wants to know, “Why Should I?”
+Having been raised by late-Boomer(or “Helicopter”) parents, the “Y” Generation wants to know, “Why Should I?”
 Why should I do what you tell me? . . .
 Why should I work in the same job for my entire career? . . .
 Why should I be loyal to one employer?
 And, of course, “Why should I wear a suit to work?”

 In my experience, it’s often easier to go with the trend but add your own signature to ensure you stand apart from the crowd.